widdowquinn/Teaching-2015-03-17-UoD_compgenvis/workshop_1/05-MAUVE.md

 ![Mauve file selection dialogue](images/mauve3.png?raw=True =200x)

-There are tabs available for you to change parameters related to the alignment - you should ignore these for now:
+There are tabs available for you to change parameters related to the alignment - you should ignore these for now, but note the level of control you have over elements of the alignment algorithm:

 ![Mauve progressive alignment parameter options](images/mauve4.png?raw=True =200x)